MicrosoftDocs/visualstudio-docs/subscriptions/assign-guid.md

 > - The GUID is not already assigned to another user in the exported list.

 ## Frequently asked questions
-### Q:How do I change which subscription is currently assigned to an individual user?
+### Q: How do I change which subscription is currently assigned to an individual user?
 A: If you want to change which GUID is assigned to a user, you must first delete the subscription for that user.
 For more information, please see our [Delete subscriptions](delete-license.md) article for more information.
 After deleting the subscription for that user, use the process outlined above to export the list and upload the new subscription information.

 ## See also